besnoi/iffy/ReadMe.md

 ## Exporting your SpriteData

+> Please don't export the sprite-data if your game is packaged as love!
+This may cause issues.

 Now that you have created the sprites manually you may want to export them to some generic format.
 Maybe to want to use them later with [`newAtlas`](#newAtlas) or whatever may be the reason.
 Iffy supports two formats - XML and CSV both of which are wildly used in the sprite world.

 > Note here that all of this is relevant only for spritesheets.
 I can't imagine the situation where you would want to export tileset data (that'd be kinda lame though).
 Also note that if you try to export a file which is already present then Iffy will warn you that that file already exists (that doesn't mean it wont' overwrite it - it will just let you know)